maxpat78/pycryptomator/README.md

   --change-password     Change the password required to open the vault
 ```

-After the `vauly_name`, you can specify some useful operations like:
+After the `vault_name`, you can specify some useful operations like:

 ```
-ls       list unecrypted vault contents (with size and time) decrypt  decrypt a file or directory from the vault's virtual filesystem into a given destination encrypt  encrypt a file or directory makedirs create a new directory/tree in the vault alias    show the real pathname linked to a virtual one backup   backup the Directory IDs (required to decrypt names) in a ZIP file
+ls       list unecrypted vault contents (with size and time) decrypt  decrypt a file or directory from the vault's virtual filesystem into a given destination encrypt  encrypt a file or directory makedirs create a new directory/tree in the vault ln       create a symbolic link rm       erase a file or symbolic link rmdir    remove an empty directory rmtree   remove a full directory tree alias    show the real pathname linked to a virtual one backup   backup the Directory IDs (required to decrypt names) in a ZIP file
 ```